Home » Recipe Index » Desserts

 Instructions

-• In a medium bowl, cream together butter, sugar, and vanilla for 2-3 minutes until fluffy.
-Scrape down the sides of the bowl, then add the flour and salt, mixing until incorporated.
+• In a medium bowl, cream together the butter, sugar, and vanilla for 2-3 minutes until fluffy.
+Scrape down the sides of the bowl, then add the flour and salt and mix until incorporated.

 • Cover the bowl with plastic wrap and chill for at least 1 hour.